Should I Apply Lime, Seed or Fertilizer to My Lawn First?

 When to Apply Lime First

-When applying lime, the objective is to get soil acidity to a reasonable level so plants can more effectively absorb the nitrogen and other nutrients found in fertilizer.
+When applying agricultural lime, the objective is to get soil acidity to a reasonable level so plants can more effectively absorb the nitrogen and other nutrients found in fertilizer.
 If soil is overly acidic, plants cannot absorb nitrogen to the fullest potential.
 As mentioned before, unabsorbed nitrates that leach away from the plant root leave behind hydrogen ions, which can increase the acidity of the soil.

 As a result, you want to ensure the soil has reached an appropriate pH balance before applying fertilizer.
 As a general rule, if your soil tests high in acidity, it’s best to apply lime before fertilizer.
 Soil with a neutral pH balance is the most effective use of your time and money spent fertilizing.